 Positioning integrity: A measure of the trust in the accuracy of the position-related data and the ability to provide associated alerts.

 Pre-configured assistance data: Refers to the DL-PRS assistance data (with associated validity criteria) that can be provided to the UE (before or during an ongoing LPP positioning session), to be then utilized for potential positioning measurements at a future time (e.g. for deferred MT-LR).
 Pre-configured DL-PRS assistance data may consist of multiple instances, where each instance is applicable to a different area within the network.

+Protection Level (PL): A statistical upper-bound of the Positioning Error (PE) that ensures that, the probability per unit of time of the true error being greater than the AL and the PL being less than or equal to the AL, for longer than the TTA, is less than the required TIR, i.e., the PL satisfies the following inequality: Prob per unit of time [((PE>AL) & (PL<=AL)) for longer than TTA] < required TIR When the PL bounds the positioning error in the horizontal plane or on the vertical axis then it is called Horizontal Protection Level (HPL) or Vertical Protection Level (VPL) respectively.
+A specific equation for the PL is not specified as this is implementation-defined.
+For the PL to be considered valid, it must simply satisfy the inequality above.

 PRS-only TP: A TP which only transmits PRS, DL-PRS signals and is not associated with a cell.